BIOGRAPHY

 In her artistic exploration, Oxana Kovalchuk delves into themes of transformation, resilience, memory, psychological and cultural challenges of immigration, and adaptability to change.
 With a Bachelor’s degree in Psychology, she seamlessly integrates her knowledge into her research and artwork.

-Kovalchuk’s solo exhibitions include “A Journey to Be Continued” at the Brownsville Museum of Fine Art (Texas, 2024), “Roots” at Kente Royal Gallery (NYC, 2022), “Making Fools Pray to God” at Gallery 456 (NYC, 2022).
-The next solo exhibition is scheduled at the Carlisle Arts Learning Center (Pennsylvania, Spring 2025).
+Kovalchuk’s solo exhibitions include “There is No Future without the Past” at Carlisle Arts Learning Center (PA, 2025), “A Journey to Be Continued” at the Brownsville Museum of Fine Art (Texas, 2024), “Roots” at Kente Royal Gallery (NYC, 2022), “Making Fools Pray to God” at Gallery 456 (NYC, 2022).

-Along with that, Kovalchuk participated in four museum group shows: “Morning Noon Night” at the Attleboro Arts Museum (Attleboro, MA, 2024), “Spring Artist Members Exhibition”, Edward Hopper House Museum (Nyack, NY, 2024), “Exhibitour” at the Wausau Museum of Contemporary Art and “Stories from my Childhood” at the Museum of Art of the Northern Illinois University.
+Along with that, Kovalchuk participated in six museum group shows: “MIXMASTER 2026” at Mattatuck Museum (Waterbury, CT), “Curated Isolation” at Windgate Museum of Art (Conway, AR, 2025-2026), “Morning Noon Night” at Attleboro Arts Museum (Attleboro, MA, 2024), Annual Artist Members Exhibitions at Edward Hopper House Museum (Nyack, NY, 2024), “Exhibitour” at Wausau Museum of Contemporary Art and “Stories from my Childhood” at Northern Illinois University Art Museum.

-Selected other group shows: the government-led project “Art x Climate Fifth National Climate Assessment” in Washington DC, “Absurdity” (Woman Made Gallery, Chicago IL), “Ethnicity through the Eyes of the Artists” (Abington Art Center, Jenkintown PA), “Dialogue with artists in Northeast China” (Lankai Art Gallery, Anshan City, China, 2020), to name a few.
+Selected other group shows: “The Lorax”, curated by Charles Moore, and “Worlds Aglow”, curated by Caroline Voagen (LIC Arts, Queens, 2025), “Artists in 2-D, 3-D, and Video”, curated by Yuko Nii (WAH Center, Brooklyn, 2024), the government led project “Art x Climate Fifth National Climate Assessment” (Washington, DC), “Absurdity” (Woman Made Gallery, Chicago IL), “Ethnicity through the Eyes of the Artists” (Abington Art Center, Jenkintown PA), “Dialogue with artists in Northeast China” (Lankai Art Gallery, Anshan City, China, 2020), among others.

 In 2024, Kovalchuk was a resident artist at the Kunstraum Residency, Brooklyn, NY.

-Two pieces by Oxana Kovalchuk, “Diary of Memory” and “Impossibility of Movement”, joined the collection of the Yuko Nii Foundation, Williamsburg Art & Historical Center in Brooklyn, New York, in 2021 and 2024.
+Kovalchuk’s glass collage, “Diary of Memory”, and mixed media collage, “Impossibility of Movement”, were acquired by the Yuko Nii Foundation, Williamsburg Art & Historical Center in Brooklyn, NY to join the foundation’s art collection.